 Create an ongoing marketing budget to fund larger advertising projects, special projects, and campaigns that may not be funded otherwise.

 Increase communications about our students by adding a “hometown release” program.

+Hire a consultant in the 2011-2013 academic year to provide high-impact practices to help define the overall approach for building our reputation and name recognition, and provide an integrated marketing strategy for the next 5-10 years.
+It’s important to clearly define the difference between long-term reputation-building and recruitment marketing.

+Work with consultant to redo the perception study that Noel Levitz did in 2005.
+Determine some initial steps for building HSU name recognition in areas that Admissions has not recruited in, but hopes to going forward (i.e. out-of-state-non-WUE).

 Intended Outcomes:

 Strengthened regional and national reputation of HSU’s academic, research, athletic and creative endeavors will attract more students and build supportive and collaborative relationships with external constituents.
+It will also support employee recruitment, philanthropy and grant-seeking.

 XI.
 GLOSSARY